Jagdeep Kamboj Goldy

 Jagdeep Kamboj Goldy is an Indian politician and the MLA representing the Jalalabad, Punjab Assembly constituency in the Punjab Legislative Assembly.
 He is a member of the Aam Aadmi Party.
-He was elected as the MLA in the 2022 Punjab Legislative Assembly election, defeating Sukhbir Singh Badal.
+He was elected as the MLA in the 2022 Punjab Legislative Assembly election, defeating Sukhbir Singh Badal by 31000 Votes.

 Career

-As of 2022 he is the youth leader and leader of the Youth Wing of AAP Punjab.
+As of 2022 Goldy is the youth leader and leader of the Youth Wing of AAP Punjab.
 He is the AAP leader for Jalalabad district.
 In December 2021, he was appointed the AAP candidate for Jalalabad Assembly constituency.

 Member of Legislative Assembly

 He was elected as the MLA in the 2022 Punjab Legislative Assembly election defeating the president of Shiromani Akali Dal, Sukhbir Singh Badal by a margin of 30,930 votes.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.